kmcphillips/twilio-rails/README.md

 * In the US: 📞 **(631) 800-7772**

-## Quick start TL;DR

-TODO

 ## Getting started

 ### Installation

+This Engine assumes it is running in a Rails app with a configured database, an ActiveJob provider, a configured ActiveStorage store, and controller sessions enabled.

-Add this line to your Rails application's Gemfile:
+Begin by adding this line to your Rails application's Gemfile:

 ```ruby
 gem "twilio-rails"